endlesspint8/endlesspint8.github.io/testing/2017-10-13-on-the-hume-ility-of-beer-taste.md

 ## Conclusion

-Hume discusses our appreciation for a taste or expertise as the degree to which it is attentive to minute differences and is able to make distinction in parts and quality of a work.
+Hume discusses our expertise in taste as the degree to which it is attentive to minute differences and is able to make distinctions in parts and quality of a work.
 At first it is no surprise that a neophyte is overwhelmed by a new stimulus.
 We should be happy enough if they are able to judge the whole as either good or bad.
 However, with time and experience the critic is able to grab a better handle on what they are dealing with and make increasingly finer discriminations about the work.
 What the critic is exposing themselves to has always been there but they were not able to deal with it because of its novelty.
 Slowly and progressively, mimicking the effort needed by the craftsman to improve their work, a critic may refine their recognition, in time reflecting a like increase in expertise.
-What they are opening themselves to are the general principles of taste, as far as they are present in a given piece.
+What they are opening themselves to are the general principles of taste.

 Put simply there are two types of taste, vulgar and refined.
 Vulgar taste is idiosyncratic and tells us more about the critic than the object.
 Refined taste comes from the qualities described here, leading to more rule-based and stable assessments.
 This dichotomy can be viewed in parallel to the other subject of sentiment, morality.
+Morality is liable to similar disputes and for the same reasons as taste, in that “the difference among men is really greater than at first sight it appears.”
+We cannot help but applaud qualities such as “justice, humanity, magnanimity, prudence, veracity” and to disparage the opposites.
+This perceived harmony is at least in part due to the nature of language.
+“The word virtue, with its equivalent in every tongue, implies praise; as that of vice does blame.”
 Vulgar thinking is characterized by rashly formed ideas based on first influences; wise reflection takes time to survey the possibilities and offers a more general view ([the view from nowhere](https://global.oup.com/academic/product/the-view-from-nowhere-9780195056440?cc=us&lang=en&#)).

+[Critical thinking]